One of the top 10 schools worldwide in VFX, 3D animation and video games

 In 2022, ARTFX was selected by The Rookies as the top ranking school in VFX and animation (for the 3rd year in a row) in the “production excellence” category, which recognizes the quality of graduation team-based projects.

 ARTFX students’ graduation projects have been nominated in nearly 1,000 international festivals.
-They have received 1 award at the VES Awards in 2019 and 2 Genie Awards for best student film (2018 and 2021) at the Paris Images Digital Summit (PIDS).
+They received 1 award at the VES Awards in 2019 and 2 Genie Awards for best student film (2018 and 2021) at the Paris Images Digital Summit (PIDS).